aasensio/estes_park18/README.md

 #### Inversion 2

 Extract a point from the observations for the spicules and active region and try to invert them.
-Isolate the He I line and invert it using only a single chromosphere.
+  - Isolate the He I line and invert it using only a single chromosphere.
 Play with the weights/cycles/randomizations to understand what is going on.
+  - Try to invert the Si I and He I lines together.

 #### Generate HDF5 file with several pixels from the observations

+Follow the [section](https://aasensio.github.io/hazel2/io_files/input.html#observations-files) of the manual that explains how to generate input files and try to extract a small patch from the observations.
+Then try to invert them using what you've learnt in the previous exercises.